USE STORY TO CHALLENGE.

 This was our aim.
 With their heritage in medical and consumer devices, Philips worked with doctors and the American Heart Association to develop a 24-week health program for their activity tracker.
 The aim is to prevent cardiovascular disease by addressing common issues.
 With daily goals, users would take small steps for big impact on their health.

 I was brought in to help the Philips design team flesh out what this product experience would be and look like.
 Over the period of seven months, we designed brand new experiences which were prototyped and tested.
 We made an app experience that was engaging, delightful, and seriously helpful.

 Heart Health Program App

 Amsterdam and Eindhoven

 Freelance Product Designer

 UI / UX Design and Motion Design

 All the while, I was also working with the Philips design team to overhaul their overall design language system (DLS).
 Heart Health would be the first app to use the new language.
 The system needed to work across a huge spectrum, from consumer products to state-of-the-art medical equipment.
 And it needed to be user friendly for both consumers and professionals, as well as visually rich and engaging.

 How it works

-The app engages the user in a 24-week program, divided into sections from nutrition, activity, sleep, and more.
+The activity tracker and app engages the user in a 24-week program, divided into sections from nutrition, activity, sleep, and more.
 Each day a person is given a target to reach within the category.
 As they progress, they are given new goals, while still keeping the others in mind.
 There was a slight gamification of the data to engage and encourage.